Bioconductor/ExperimentHub_docker/README.md

 - [Using the container](#use)
 - [Testing the changes](#test)
 - [Pushing changes to production](#push)

+## Overview

+This Docker Container provides an isolated environment for modifying the metadata records in the ExperimentHub database.
+It can be used for testing only or the modified database can be dumped and used to replace the production db.

+The docker can be used by anyone who has the password for the 'read only' user on the production server.
+With these credentials, a copy of the mysql production database is downloaded locally to the docker container.
+From within an R session, global options are set to point code from ExperimentHubData and ExperimentHub to the local db.
+Changes to the metadata (inserts, modifications or extractions) are made to the docker db instead of production.

 <a name="setup"></a>
 ## Setting up the docker container